 - Rhode Island

 - West Virginia

-During a traffic stop, since the passenger is not the subject of the investigation, a passenger does not need to identify themselves.
+Since a passenger is not the subject of the investigation, it is not necessary for a passenger to identify themselves during a traffic stop.
 See Identification, below.

 In the 1997 case Maryland v.
 Wilson, the U.S. Supreme Court ruled that, during a lawful traffic stop, passengers can also be ordered to exit a vehicle.
 New Jersey requires a "heightened standard" before removing a passenger from a vehicle.

 In the 2007 case Brendlin v.
 California, the U.S. Supreme Court ruled that, during a traffic stop, the passenger is considered to be detained.
 While it means that the passenger may not be free to leave, it does give the passenger the standing to challenge the legitimacy of the traffic stop.